PrashanthManda1/Business-Analyst-Capstone-Project/README.md

 # Business-Analyst-Capstone-Project
 Restaurant Management System (Project)__
-I have completed this Project using Agile Scrum Concenpts, Tableau & Excel.
+I have completed this Project using Agile Scrum Concepts, Tableau & Excel.
 Identified Stakeholders, Created As-Is and Future Process mapping (using flowcharts), Identified main features that need to be developed, Identified in-scope and out-of-scope items for this software,